dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

       cluster will be able to read the value.
       Additional steps are required to make sure secret values are encrypted.
       See https://kubernetes.io/docs/concepts/configuration/secret/ for more information on Kubernetes secrets.
+* `spec.export.dash0.apiEndpoint`: The base URL of the Dash0 API to talk to.
+This is not where telemetry will be sent, but it is used for managing dashboards and check rules via the operator.
+This property is optional.
+The value needs to be the API endpoint of your Dash0 organization.
+The correct API endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints" -> "API".
+The correct endpoint value will always start with "https://api." and end in ".dash0.com".
+If this property is omitted, managing dashboards and check rules via the operator will not work.

 After providing the required values, save the file and apply the resource to the Kubernetes cluster you want to monitor: